 So are the originals still better?
 Yes … but … maybe the 90s FPS era isn’t quite as bullet-proof as I remembered.
 Still, did the era need rebooting?

 No. They didn’t add anything, let alone took you back to the era and made you realise what’s missing in modern FPS.
 But the bigger issue is their success encourages the industry to keep looking back not forward.
 We need new, imaginative FPS experiences not reheats; if they keep punting new titles masquerading as our heroes we won’t see original, forward-thinking games like Mass Effect or Bioshock anymore; how long before their publishers decide to reboot them rather than chance something as untested as they were on release?
-DOOM has a sequel incoming and Lo-Wang returned; Wolf got a sequel, with a third announced; Wolfenstein Youngblood, which is a spin-off … when will it end?!
+DOOM is now a franchise, Wolf continues to churn out sequels and Lo-Wang returned; we now have an entirely new era of rebooted shooters.
 The industry needs to find new ways to shoot people.

 Thankfully, Redneck Rampage, Blood and Heretic were spared reboots, so they can remain perfect in my mind; otherwise my steadfast belief that the Doom era was the best time in gaming would be seriously shaken by some of those replays … but it was the best time and the innovation, the energy, the originality is still there.
 The Doom era was basic, but it was more than the sum of its (gibbed) parts.